Keys to Reading More

 Leaders are readers.

 Most of us have heard this statement and even agree with it but life has a way of interfering with what we know we should do.
-Maybe one or your New Year's goals for 2017 was to read more this year.
+Maybe one or your New Year’s goals back in January was to read more in 2019.
 How are you doing with goal?
 I want to give you a few tips that can help you make reading a bigger part of your life.

 For the last 30+ years, I have consistently read 50 to 60 books a year.
 For many people that sounds like a lot of books!
 But how would you like to have a goal of reading one book a month?
 Reading 12 books a years is a great goal to have and it is a goal that you can reach if you’re willing to work at little bit.